 Today’s post is written by David Langbart, an Archivist in the Textual Records Division at the National Archives at College Park.
 In December 1908, President Theodore Roosevelt sent the Department of State a letter in which he admonished that agency for preparing a set of remarks for his use in greeting a foreign visitor that … Continue reading Theodore Roosevelt Schools the Department of State, 1908

 Today’s post is written by David Langbart, an Archivist in the Textual Records Division at the National Archives at College Park.
 During the nineteenth century, the residence of the President of the United States was routinely referred to as the "Executive Mansion."
 President Theodore Roosevelt changed that in 1901.
 On October 17 of that year, … Continue reading When did the President’s Home become the “White House”?

 Today’s post was written by Cody White, Archivist at the National Archives at Denver.
 Campaigns.
 Dedications.
 Even family vacations.
 For one reason or another United States Presidents have found some excuse to visit the American West and scattered throughout the National Archives at Denver holdings are photographs of 11 presidents on just such trips.
 Some … Continue reading On the Road Again: Presidential Visits to the West, Part I

-Today's post is written by Cody White, an archivist at the National Archives at Denver.
+Today's post is by Cody White, archivist at the National Archives at Denver.
 He is not related to Buffalo Bill.
-It is said that nobody can stop progress… and apparently not even William “Buffalo Bill” Cody when in the early 20th century he resorted to relying on his clout with President Theodore Roosevelt to … Continue reading Buffalo Bill and Urbanizing the Taming of his Wild West
+It is said that nobody can stop progress… and apparently not even William “Buffalo Bill” Cody when in the early 20th century he resorted to relying on his clout with President Theodore Roosevelt to prevent development … Continue reading Buffalo Bill and the Taming of his Wild West